hifihedgehog/HIDMaestro/README.md

         └─ 16-button HID synthesis
 ```

 **Heaviest stack.** xinputhid is a Microsoft inbox kernel filter driver.
 Its teardown goes through the full PnP query-remove → class installer → filter unload chain.
-This is entirely controlled by Microsoft's driver — HIDMaestro cannot speed it up.
+This is entirely controlled by Microsoft's driver; HIDMaestro cannot speed it up.
 Creation ~200ms, disposal ~11s.

 #### Why this matters for consumers